Is It Safe To Consume Cinnamon During Pregnancy?

 When cinnamon is taken in exceeding limits, the following side-effects can be experienced.

-1. Cinnamon when taken in high doses works as an emmenagogueiXHerbs that may increase blood flow to the pelvic area and organs and stimulate menstruation and can potentially increase the risk of uterine contractions and premature labor.
-(8).
+1. Cinnamon when taken in high doses works as an emmenagogueiHerbs that may increase blood flow to the pelvic area and organs and stimulate menstruation and can potentially increase the risk of premature labor or uterine contractions during pregnancy (8).

 1. Avoid taking cinnamon in supplement form.
 It could possibly lead to certain risks such as excessive perspiration, stomach disorders, increased heart rate, and fallen blood sugar levels (10).